elastic/kibana/x-pack/plugins/security_solution/docs/prebuilt_rules_customization_rfc.md

 ## Upgrading Prebuilt Rules

+### Changes to `/upgrade/_perform` endpoint

+The endpoint's currently implemented contract needs to be updated as described in this [PoC](https://github.com/elastic/kibana/pull/144060).

-### Changes to upgrade `_review` endpoint
+### Changes to `/upgrade/_review` endpoint

+The endpoint currently implemented contract needs to be updated as described in this [PoC](https://github.com/elastic/kibana/pull/144060).

+### Concrete field diff algorithms by type

-The algorithm for calculating rule version diffs' core structure is [fully implemented](https://github.com/elastic/kibana/pull/148392) and operational.
+The algorithm used in the `/upgrade/_review` endpoint for calculating rule version diffs' core structure is [fully implemented](https://github.com/elastic/kibana/pull/148392) and operational.
 However, the current method for calculating field differences is basic: it currently simply compares field values across versions and flags a conflict if the base version, the current version and the target versions differ from one another.
 In this conflict scenario, the `mergedVersion` of the field proposed by the algorithm always equals the `targetVersion`.

 We propose developing more adaptable diff algorithms tailored to specific rule fields or rule field types.
 These more specific algorithms aim to minimize conflicts and automate merging of changes, doing the best effort to keep the intended customizations applied by the user, as well as the updates proposed by Elastic.
 Hopefully, the user will be able to simply review the proposal and accept it.

-#### Concrete field diff algorithms by type

 Depending on the specific field or type of field we might want to apply a specific merging algorithm when conflicts arise.
 Let's propose different types.

-##### Single-line string fields
+#### Single-line string fields

 > Examples: `name`, `query`